 Services of Communion

-1st Sundays: During traditional worship services, except for December when it is offered at Christmas Eve services
+1st Sundays: During traditional worship services, except for December when it is offered at select Christmas Eve services

 2nd-5th Sundays and December's 1st Sunday: 12 noon in Ogden Fellowship Hall East

 The Communion Table is open to all who seek a relationship with Jesus Christ regardless of age or church membership.